philhteoma/hsBattlegroundsSimulator/README.md

 ---

-Heathstone uses a simlar stack method for resolving game events, similar to Magic the Gathering.
+Heathstone uses stack method for resolving game events, similar to Magic the Gathering.
 However, due to the digital nature of the game, there are some notable differences:
   - Stacks rarely grow beyond two or three events, since the stack must be cleared before any new action can be taken by a player
   - In magic, if two events would simultaneously enter the stack, their controller can choose which order they enter in.
 In Heathstone, this is entirely determined programatically.
     - I am currently unsure of the full rules for e.g. deathrattle order resolution in Battlegrounds.
 Currently, these are corner cases, but over time the simulation should become more accurate